ionic-team/ionic-site/docs/angularjs/controllers/view-state/index.md

 Please visit [AngularUI Router's docs](https://github.com/angular-ui/ui-router/wiki) for more info.

+### Nav Bar And Header Titles

+The `nav-bar` uses the View Service to update the header title as the user transitions through the app.
+For each transition, the title comes from the `title` attribute within the `view` transitioning in.

 ### Templates and Views

 Next, in each state's template should contain a `view` directive, which provides the view's title: